BeeGassy/CS-4445_Data_Mining/README.md

 ## Project 3
 - [X] ~~Start~~

-Project 3 was the creation of "PageRank" the processes of creating a redumentary algorithm built off the understanding of the early days of Google.
+Project 3 was the creation of "PageRank", the processes of creating a redumentary algorithm built off the understanding of the early days of Google.
 This project enforced ideas like adjcency matrices, transition matrices and markov chains.
 - [X] ~~Complete~~

 ## Project 4